fadouaabdoul/HelloSeule/README.md

 #
 #
-#Tryna to create a simple hello world with the Express framework and Seule framework of js
 #
+Tryna to create a simple hello world with the Express framework and Seule framework of js
 #
-#Requirements:
-    #npm install express
-    #npm i seule
 #
 #
 Requirements: